twosatnams/catchup/README.md

 ### Phase 1: User Authentication, Profiles (~2 days)
 Implementation of user authentication and personal profiles.
-By the end of this phase, a user will be able to log in and customize their profiles.
+By the end of this phase, a user will be able to log in and customize basic information (location, profile picture, cover picture, schools and workplace) their profiles.
 I will deploy to Heroku as soon as this is achieved.

 [Details][phase-one]